openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

   module is a folder or just a single file.

   .. warning::
-    | autodoc is also written in python and will import your module.
-This means
+    | *autodoc* is used to read the *docstrings* from the code and is also
-      that any imports or code that runs when loaded will happen when it does this.
+      written in python and will import your module.
+This means that any imports or code that runs when loaded will be executed.
-    | In particular for this library, it means that autodoc will throw errors
+    | In particular for this library, it means that *autodoc* will throw errors
       when trying to import openHAB classes, the solution to this is outlined in :ref:`Contributing/Writing Docs:Building the Docs`